 Humectants

-Humectants attract and draw moisture to the skin, helping increase hydration levels.
+Humectants help attract and hold water, which can help the skin feel more hydrated.
 They are especially important in formulations for dry or dehydrated skin.

 Common humectants include glycerin, aloe vera, honey, and panthenol.
 On their own, humectants can feel sticky, which is why they’re typically paired with emollients and occlusives.